Introduction to integrating SEO strategy and social media

 Core Web Vitals and social sharing: when speed also influences virality

-Stories and zero-click queries: use the vertical format to secure informational intent
+Stories and zero-click queries: using the vertical format to secure informational intent

-Let’s assume a B2B SME, supplier of charging stations for electric vehicles.
+Let’s assume a B2B SME that supplies EV charging stations.
 Steps:

-- Social listening: on LinkedIn and Reddit r/EVCharging, people are discussing “charging without upgrading the meter”.
+- Social listening: on LinkedIn and Reddit r/EVCharging, people discuss «charging without upgrading the meter .

-- Creation of an optimised landing page “7 kW charging station without upgrading the meter”.
+- Creation of an optimized landing page «7 kW charging station without meter upgrade .

 - Series of 3 LinkedIn posts: infographic.
 Each post deep-links to an anchored section (#section-x) of the landing page.